Youngest person ever to promote a professional boxing match (age 19); this record still stands today.

 One of the youngest people to take a company public on the national NASDAQ market and while he was in his 20s; was then the first person to take a sports management company public on the national NASDAQ a few years later in his early 30’s.
 The combined raise for these companies was in excess of $100M

 Made the largest single donation to the Easter Seals Camp ASCCA, Alabama’s Special Camp for Children and Adults, for which the Alabama State Legislature honored him by proclaiming June 5 “Marc Roberts Day.”

 Published author of the widely acclaimed “Roberts Rules: Success Secrets from America’s Most Trusted Sports Agent”

-Co-owner of over thirteen acres of strategically located property in downtown Miami and co-founder Miami Worldcenter, the largest mixed-use project in development the United States
+Co-owner of over thirteen acres of strategically located property in downtown Miami and co-founder Miami Worldcenter, the largest mixed-use project in development in the United States.

 Completed over $2B in condo conversion projects around the country in between 2003 and 2007.

 Admitted into the New Jersey Jewish Hall of Fame.

 Crohn’s and Colitis Man of the Year